mint-lang/guide/getting-started/styling-with-css.md

 }
 ```

-The button is now a red one with white text.
+The button is now red with white text.